Exclusive-EV maker Rivian to adopt Tesla's charging standard

 Tesla has struck comparable deals in recent weeks with General Motors and Ford.
 While other automakers get access to Tesla's charging network, Tesla stands to profit from selling power to a bigger group of electric vehicle drivers.

-Tesla shares are up more than 40% since late May when the leading U.S. electric carmaker announced its deal with Ford.
+Shares of Irvine, California-based Rivian rose about 3% in premarket trading.
+Tesla shares, which are up more than 40% since late May when the leading U.S. electric carmaker announced its deal with Ford, were 0.5% higher.

 Automakers need access to reliable charging to allay customers' fears of being stranded when a battery runs out of power, but most, with the exception of Tesla, have stayed away from building their own networks.